epfl-ada/ada-2024-project-adaventurers2024/README.md

 - RW: Questions 2, 3, 4
 - AZ: Questions 7, 8, 9
 - AO: Questions 7, 8, 9

-## Questions for TAs (optional)

-!!
-Add here any questions you have for us related to the proposed project. !!

 ## Project Structure